TheWangLab/algatr/README.md

 rmapshaper package; scroll to the bottom of the README for more information.

+### Docker

-Alternatively, algatr can be run using [Docker](https://docs.docker.com/get-started/), in which case prior installation of package dependencies is not required.
-First, install Docker, and then start algatr within a Docker container:
+algatr can be run using [Docker](https://docs.docker.com/get-started/), in which case prior installation of package dependencies is not required.
+First, install Docker, and then start algatr within a Docker
+container:

 ``` bash
 docker run --rm -ti ghcr.io/thewanglab/algatr